When to Use Audio Description on Your Content

 The process of audio describing is highly nuanced, particularly when it comes to understanding what should/shouldn’t be described, when you should describe it, and how to describe it.
 Finding the right balance takes time, and we’ve compiled some key guidelines for understanding impactful and compliant descriptions.

-Describe what’s observable and essential
+Do describe what’s observable and essential

-- on-screen text and graphics
+- on-screen text and graphics.

-- speaker and scene changes
+- speaker and scene changes.

-- facial expressions
+- facial expressions.

 - other critical actions or details, like costumes, gestures, etc.

-It’s essential to refrain from asserting narrative interpretations or assumptions in AD.
+Avoid asserting narrative interpretations or assumptions in AD.
 Objective, straightforward descriptions ensure the viewer receives accurate and unbiased information, which allows for independent understanding of the content.
 Forcing a subjective perspective can potentially mislead the audience, which undermines the purpose of AD as an equitable and reliable accommodation.

-Integrate descriptions with natural pauses
+Do integrate descriptions with natural pauses

 Ideally, descriptions should fit naturally into pauses between dialogue or action.
 For video creators, this may look like intentionally leaving room during production for descriptions to be added in post-production.